codemillmatt/forms-ad-b2c/blog-posts/part-3-invoking-web-api.md

 ## But What's This Post About?

-Before I get into actually implementing the sign-up and sign-in authentication with AD B2C, I want to take a step back and talk about how to both setup a basic .NET Core Web API and invoke/consume it from a Xamarin.Forms app.
+Before I get into actually implementing the sign-up and sign-in authentication with Azure AD B2C, I want to take a step back and talk about how to both setup a basic .NET Core Web API and invoke/consume it from a Xamarin.Forms app.

 Something that I get asked about a lot when I speak at conferences is, how can Xamarin - in the core project - consume web services?
 So I really want to devote an entire post to talking about that before moving on to the actual authentication.

-I'm going to break this post down into 2 parts - a tl;dr; where you can find out exactly how to call web services, and then a longer part where I'll go through how I set the solution that I'll be using throughout the rest of the series on AD B2C.
+I'm going to break this post down into 2 parts - a tl;dr; where you can find out exactly how to call web services, and then a longer part where I'll go through how I set the solution that I'll be using throughout the rest of the series on Azure AD B2C.

 ## The tl;dr; Calling the Web Service

+First off, all of the code for this post can be found in [GitHub here](https://msou.co/6q), so go ahead clone it and have some fun!

 Xamarin unleashes the power of the .NET framework for use in both Android and iOS (and Mac, UWP, Tizen, etc.) - so that means we can use the .NET `System.Net.Http.HttpClient` class to invoke and consume web services.
 We can use `HttpClient` from within the platform projects, but of course it makes more sense to use it from within a core project that's shared across the platforms.